 Before he retired in 2018, he lectured in ethology, animal learning, and epistemology (theory of knowledge), and worked with dogs, horses, cats, Guinea pigs, and the Giant Gambian Pouched Rats.
 He was an instructor at CNCA (USA), and a special advisor for the GNR (Portugal), and participated in various marine environmental management projects (he is a certified Divemaster, Rescue Diver, and Sea Captain).
 He continues being a member of the Scientific Advisory Board of the DHVE (Germany), and a WEN Science Ambassador.

 Even though retired, he continues to work, now focusing on the philosophical aspects of evolutionary biology, writing articles and blogs, lecturing occasionally, and tutoring his particular students.

 Roger Abrantes is truly a citizen of the world.
 He holds two citizenships, Portuguese and Danish, and if you ask him where he lives, he will answer you, “Planet Earth.”
 His bases are Cambridge in the UK and Ao Phang Nga in Thailand.
 He speaks nine languages, English, Portuguese, French, Spanish, Danish, and Swedish (fluently), Italian, German, and Thai (less fluently).

-He was a keen sportsman, having raced cars for many years and played roller hockey in the German Bundesliga where he was his team’s first goalkeeper until well into his 50s.
+He has been a keen sportsman, having raced cars for many years and played roller hockey in the German Bundesliga where he was his team’s first goalkeeper until his 50s.
 Nowadays, he plays pool (8-ball and 9-ball), runs, sails, and dives.
 When he’s not working, he dedicates himself to his two life-long passions: reading (everything) and listening to music (Blues, Rock, New-Age, Opera)—and preferably on a sailing boat!